SgtCoDFish/bedrock-bootstrap/foundation/README.md

 0000008
 ```

-Now we've dumped the instructions into a file, we can use `riscv32-unknown-elf-objdump` to help us work out what they are, as long as we give the disassembler a little help:
+Now we've written the instructions into a file, we can use `riscv32-unknown-elf-objdump` to help us work out what they are, as long as we give the disassembler a few tips about what exactly it's disassembling:

-- `-D` (not `-d`) dissassembles "all" in the file, so every instruction
+- `-D` (not `-d`!) dissassembles "all" in the file, so every instruction
 - `-b binary` indicates we're dealing with a raw binary file (as oppossed to, say, an ELF)
-- `-m riscv:rv32` hints that we're dealing with RISC-V 32-bit instructions (since there's no way for objdump to work this out from an 8 bytes that could otherwise be anything at all!)
+- `-m riscv:rv32` hints that we're dealing with RISC-V 32-bit instructions, since there's no context in our binary file to indicate that this is what it contains

 ```bash
 $ $RISCV_PREFIX/bin/riscv32-unknown-elf-objdump -D -b binary -m riscv:rv32 bootloader